-We named our business 13 FACTORS after the psychosocial risk factors known to impact human thriving at work.
-We identified and aligned the knowledge, skills and workplace behaviours that are correlated and linked to best-in-class business outcomes, workplace culture attributes and our human needs for thriving and flourishing in our jobs.
+We named our business 13 FACTORS after these psychosocial risk factors.
+Our focus is helping you build the knowledge, skills, policies, processes and practices that are correlated and linked to best-in-class business outcomes, workplace culture attributes and our human needs for thriving and flourishing, joy and achievement in our jobs.

 What we know for sure.

 The evolution of workplaces and the impact of changing market conditions can be complex.
 But the evidence-based changes to meet those new needs and become more adaptable to the change doesn't have to be.
-So if you:
+We can help.

 2. Are interested in culture leadership that will substantially improve psychological safety, engagement, productivity, and innovation.